r0neko/yumeko/README.md

 # yumeko
 Trying to revive Yahoo!
 Messenger.
 This project is my playground.
 I figured out some parts by "fuzzing" packets.
-I'll take the time to explain how I achieved this.
+I'll take the time to explain how I achieved this somewhere in the future.
 I've been doing this from 2019, so the code isn't that clean(I didn't have a proper coding style at that time.)
 At some point in time, I'll re-write it in another language and make it better.

 # Features